Wildlife and Ecology in East African Ecosystems

 Catherine Sirois-Delisle (firstname.lastname@example.org) a PhD candidate at uOttawa, will join us in the field as a co-instructor.

-ROUGHLY August 17 to September 1, 2019 (dates to be chosen to minimize flight costs and reduce conflict with summer jobs).
+August 18 to September 3, 2019.
 We fly into Kilimanjaro International Airport (JRO), midway between Moshi and Arusha.
 We arrive early afternoon on August 19.

 Tanzania - a transect of national parks across its northern frontiers, including Arusha NP, Manyara NP, Tarangire NP, Ngongoro Conservation Area, and Serengeti NP.

 This course brings students on wildlife safari through some of the world’s most extraordinary and iconic ecosystems, found across northern Tanzania, one of the safest areas in Africa.
 Ecosystems in the area include different kinds of forests, savannahs, and higher elevation ecosystems on the slopes of extinct volcanoes.
 Parks to be visited include the Serengeti, Kilimanjaro, Ngorongoro, Tarangire, and possibly Arusha).
 We will discuss how ecological interactions in this region are shaped by climate, wildlife migration, volcanic history, and human use of different habitats.
 We will observe species’ behaviour and interactions in the field and some introduction to human-wildlife interactions (including zoonotic diseases).